 The continuous ranking problem is especially interesting when trying to rank instances whose response is difficult to quantify.
 A common technique is to introduce latent variables which are used for example to measure or quantify intelligence (\cite{borsboom}), personality (\cite{anand}) or the familiar background (\cite{dickerson}).
 While in these cases, the latent variables are treated as features, a continuous ranking problem would arise once a response variable which is hard to measure is implicitly fitted by replacing it with some latent score which is much more general than ranking binary responses by means of their probability of belonging to class 1.
 An example is given in \cite{lan12} where images have to be ranked according to their compatibility to a given query.
 Another application of continuous ranking problems is given in the risk-based auditing context to detect tax evasion, using the restricted personal resources of tax offices as reasonable as possible.
 Risk-based auditing can be seen as a general strategy for internal auditing, fraud detection and resource allocation that incorporates different types of risks to be more tailored to the real-world situation, see \cite{pickett} for a broad overview, \cite{moraru} for a short survey of different risks in auditing and \cite{khanna} and \cite{bowlin} for a study on bank-internal risk-based auditing resp. for a study on risk-based auditing for resource planning. \ \\

 This paper is organized as follows.
-Starting in section \ref{rankingsec} with the definition of several different ranking problems that are distinguished by the nature of the response variable and by the goal of the analyst, it becomes evident that suitable loss functions have at least a pair-wise structure in this case.
-We describe in detail the loss functions corresponding to the different types of ranking problems and related quality criteria which are optimized especially for ranking problems with discrete response variable.
-We also carefully discuss the combined ranking problems and distinguish between ranking and ordinal regression.
-In section \ref{algsec}, we provide a systematic overview of different machine learning algorithms by grouping them into SVM-, tree-, Boosting- and Neural Network-type approaches.
+Starting in Section \ref{rankingsec} with the definition of several different ranking problems that are distinguished by the shape of the training data, the nature of the response variable and by the goal of the analyst, it becomes evident that suitable loss functions have at least a pair-wise structure in this case.
+We describe in detail the loss functions corresponding to the different types of ranking problems and related quality criteria which are optimized especially for ranking problems with a discrete response variable.
+In Section \ref{algsec}, we provide a systematic overview of different machine learning algorithms by grouping them into SVM-, Boosting-, tree- and Neural Network-type approaches.
 We review these approaches and discuss their strengths, limitations and computational aspects.
-We conclude with open research problems for supervised ranking. \ \\
+Section \ref{discuss} is devoted to a careful discussion of the combined ranking problems and a distinguishing between ranking and ordinal regression.
+We conclude with open research problems for instance ranking.